A model for the 21st century newsroom: pt1 – the news diamond

 After researching, conceptualising and scribbling, I’ve come up with a number of models around the news process, newsgathering, interactivity and business models.

 The following, then, is the first in a series of proposals for a ‘model for the 21st century newsroom’ (part two is now here).
-You can also read this in Russian and Spanish.
 This is a converged newsroom which may produce material for print or broadcast or both, but definitely includes an online element.
 Here’s the diagram.
 The model is explained further below it

 Building on the strengths of the medium